aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

 ### Using Dedicated Subnets for Deadline Components

-When using Deadline Secrets Management in RFDK, you will need to create [auto-registration rules](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/secrets-management/deadline-secrets-management.html#automatically-registering-identities-and-adding-roles) for the various Deadline components that connect to your Repository or Render Queue.
-These auto-registration rules work like an IP-address-based allowlist that give machines with
+When Secrets Management is enabled on the `Repository` construct, RFDK will handle configuring [identity registration settings](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/secrets-management/deadline-secrets-management.html#automatically-registering-identities-and-adding-roles) using the subnets of the RFDK constructs involved.
+Because a construct's resources can be assigned any IP address in the subnet range, RFDK must create rules that cover the entire subnet.
-IP addresses that match a rule access to secrets in Deadline, based on their [assigned role](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/secrets-management/deadline-secrets-management.html#assigned-roles).
+These identity registration settings work like an IP-address-based allowlist that give machines with IP addresses that match a rule access to secrets in Deadline, based on their [assigned role](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/secrets-management/deadline-secrets-management.html#assigned-roles).
-The components that need auto-registration rules created for them include, but are not limited to, the following:
+The components that need identity registration settings created for them include, but are not limited to, the following:

 - The Application Load Balancer of the [`RenderQueue`](#render-queue)
-- Deadline workers in a [`WorkerFleet`](#worker-fleet)
+- Deadline workers in a [`WorkerInstanceFleet`](#worker-instance-fleet)
 - Deadline workers created by the Spot Event Plugin, which are configured by the [`ConfigureSpotEventPlugin`](#configure-spot-event-plugin) construct.

 RFDK creates auto-registration rules based on the Classless Inter-Domain Routing (CIDR) range of the subnet(s) that a component can be deployed into.
 Therefore, we highly recommend